maplemavin/docs/theming.md

     defaults to true

-    accepted values are true, false, or always *("always" will always show it, even for non-authorized users)*
+    accepted values are true, false, always *("always" will always show it, even for non-authorized users)*, or a comma-separated list of fan club tier(s) to display.

 `sticky`